Geosciences

 Miller

 Dr. Lauren Miller’s research broadly focuses on past changes in coastal, marine, and glacial environments and the processes that control those changes, primarily using sedimentological and geomorphological archives.
-For more information and available graduate student positions, visit her research website.

 Rice